RedTurtle/auslfe.formonline.pfgadapter/README.txt

 tasks.
 Some example:

 * ask for technical assistance from the IT Department
-* plan user vacations with the Administration
+* plan user vacations with the Administration/Human Resource office
 * ask to the administration to buy something expensive
 * ...